Tate-Stradling/drmario64-mods/README.md

 make
 ```

-If successful, the modded ROM will be located at:
+If successful, the final ROM will be located at:
 ```
 ./build/us/drmario64.us.z64
 ```